fbpx

 • 2 large eggs beaten

-• 2 tbsp Italian parsley, finely chopped
+• 2 tbsp. fresh Italian parsley, finely chopped

-• 3 tbsp fresh mint, finely chopped
+• 3 tbsp. fresh mint, finely chopped

 • 4 large cloves garlic, minced (divided)